Google has just welcomed me in the Google Developers Experts Program after recognizing my open source work as a web technology expert....

 🐾 Cleaning My Mac#

 I use CleanMyMac X to do what the name says.
-Yes, I know what you’re thinking.
-Who uses those spam software?!
-Well, this one’s a real deal and from time to time it helps me delete 10Gb – 20Gb worth of junk.
+Well, this software is a real deal and from time to time it helps me delete 10Gb – 20Gb worth of junk files.
 I’ve been using it for years, and I trust the MacPaw 🐾 team.

 💠 SetApp | Set for all apps#